djlosch/apollo/README.md

 ## Production Ready Examples

-Test on 100% of pageviews, using a timeout of 100ms, using Apollo's default div.
+Test adblock usage on 100% of pageviews, using a timeout of 100ms, using Apollo's default div.
+Most sites are fine with this:

     <script src="//djlosch.github.io/apollo/apollo.js"></script>